What Affects the Price of a Blast Resistant Building?

-Many factors can affect the cost of a BRB, such as whether you lease standard units, lease modified standard units, or choose to have your BRB custom built.
+Many factors can affect the cost of a blast resistant building, such as whether you lease standard units, lease modified standard units, or choose to have your BRB custom built.

 Here are some points to address when getting a bid from a manufacturer: